moni11811/viture_virtual_display/README.md

 **Attention** this is **still in early development** and not fully functional yet.
 It will work but performance needs to be improved a lot.

-v4l2_gl captures video from a HDMI-in on an OrangePI 5 Plus using the hdmirx V4L2 device, converts frames to RGB, and displays them in real-time on a textured quad in an OpenGL window.
-It supports Viture headset IMU integration, test patterns, and plane geometry.
+v4l2_gl captures an input video from a HDMI-in on an OrangePI 5 Plus using the hdmirx V4L2 device or a HDMI capture card or a local screenshare on Wayland, and displays it as a virtual screen in an OpenGL window.
+It supports the IMU from Viture Pro XR glasses for a 3DOF controlled screen.

 ![Diagram of virtual display](https://github.com/mgschwan/viture_virtual_display/blob/main/assets/virtual_display.png?raw=true)